It’s a Piano Thing is a new publication from Boosey & Hawkes comprising two books of original repertoire by Irish composer Ailbhe McDonagh.

 If I enjoyed the first volume of It’s a Piano Thing, how much more impressed was I by the second!
-All of my comments and praise from the first book carry over here, but on top of those strengths, I would say that It’s a Piano Thing 2 is quite simply one of the best original repertoire collections for intermediate players that I’ve come across.
+All of my comments and praise from the first book carry over here, but on top of those strengths I would say that It’s a Piano Thing 2 is easily one of the better original repertoire collections for intermediate players that I’ve seen.

 There seems to be an inexhaustible thirst for new educational piano music at present, and the market is undeniably swamped with good new material.
 There’s no way any teacher could (or even should) try to stay on top of it all, or incorporate every new publication that arrives on the scene.

 However, It’s a Piano Thing really does stand out from the crowd.
 The 36 pieces can be interspersed over several years of learning, without detracting from the student’s commitment to playing music from other genres or composers, making the two books a very solid, long-term recommendation.